brycethomsen/chip-marquee/readme.md

 * Marquee-updater reads from the database and sends the commands to the sign
 * Both apps can run as a systemd service with the service files
 * Both apps can also run within docker using the Dockerfile and docker-compose-yml files

+Big thanks to https://github.com/brycethomsen/chip-marquee for starting this whole thing!